 b.
-Upon application of any person the commission shall furnish certified copies, under the seal of the commission, of any order, made by it, which shall be prima facie evidence in any court or proceeding of the facts stated inquire into management of business of railroads.
+Upon application of any person the commission shall furuish certified copies, under the seal of the commission, of any order made by it, which shall be prima facie evidence of the facts stated therein.

-Section 18.
+Inquiry, etc., by commission.
+SECTION 18.
 The commission shall have authority to inquire into the management of the business of all railroads, and shall keep itself informed as to the manner and method in which the same is conducted, and shall have the right to obtain from any railroad all necessary information to enable the commission to perform the duties and carry out the objects for which it was created.

+a.
 The commission shall cause to be prepared suitable blanks for the purposes designated in this act, which shall conform as nearly as practicable to the forms prescribed by the interstate commerce commission, and shall, when necessary, furnish such blanks to each railroad.
-Any railroad receiving from the commission any such blanks, shall cause the same to be properly filled out so as to answer fully and correctly each question therein propounded, and in case it is unable to answer any question it shall give a good and sufficient reason for such failure; and said answer shall be Perjury. verified under oath by the proper officer of said railroad and returned to the commission at its offices within the time fixed by the commission, the making of a false affidavit or filing of the same shall be deemed perjury and punishable as such under the statutes of Ohio defining perjury.
+Any railroad receiving from the commission any such blanks, shall cause the same to be properly filled out so as to answer fully and correctly each question therein propounded, and in case it is unable to answer any question it shall give a good and sufficient reason for such failure; and said answer shall be verified under oath by the proper officer of said railroad and returned to the commission at its office within the time fixed by the commission.